pshriwise/xdg/docs/index.rst

 (DAGMC) <https://svalinn.github.io/DAGMC/index.html>`_ toolkit and it's development team, from which it draws significant guidance and inspiration.
 The intent of this library is to provide expanded DAGMC functionality across multiple mesh libraries and formats.
+Various members of the DAGMC development team are collaborators and contributors to the XDG project.

 .. .. carousel::
 ..     :show_controls: